ArsoVukicevic/Assessment-of-pSS-from-SGUS-images/3 HarmonicSS benchmark dataset/README.md

 # Purpose of the repository and the HarmonicSS initiative

 HarmonicSS is EU Commission-funded (http://harmonicss.eu) initiative, which gather the leading pSS experts (35 partners from 13 countries) with the aim to envelop independently reported cohorts and metacentric data.
-At the current stage of the initiative, this data set was used to: i) compare the reliability performance between of two semi-quantitative SGUS scores (i.e., De Vita et al. and OMERACT score); ii) evaluate the reliability among sonographers with a different levels of expertise in SGUS, and knowledge of the two scores tested in the study; iii) provide a data set that will be publically available to serve as a standardized benchmark for further studies on SGUS.
+At the current stage of the initiative, this data set was used to: i) compare the reliability performance between of two semi-quantitative SGUS scores (i.e., De Vita et al. and OMERACT score); ii) evaluate the reliability among sonographers with a different levels of expertise in SGUS, and knowledge of the two scores tested in the study; iii) provide a data set that will be publically available to serve as a standardized/public benchmark for further studies on SGUS.
 Thus, the principal idea with this public data set is to increase transparency and reproducibility on the topic of pSS in SGUS.

 # Referent performances obtained in the proposing study